vprotsan/yorkbeachbucket/wp-content/plugins/wp-tripadvisor-review-slider/README.txt

 * Display a summary of your review ratings in a Google Search Result.
 You can automatically create the correct review snippet markup!
 * Fully adjustable read more link.
 * Pick and choose which reviews to show per a template!
+* Display reviews by a certain type or mix them all together on one slider (Facebook, Yelp, Google, TripAdvisor, manually input).
 * Access to all new feature we add in the future.

 == Installation ==